go-kit/go-kit.github.io/_src/faq/index.md

 ## Middlewares &mdash; What are middlewares, in Go kit?

 Go kit tries to enforce a strict separation of concerns through use of the middleware (or decorator) pattern.
-Middlewares can wrap endpoints or services to add functionality such as:
+Middlewares can wrap endpoints or services to add functionality, such as logging, rate limiting, load balancing, or distributed tracing.

-- Logging
-- Rate limiting
-- Load balancing
-- Distributed tracing

-You can even chain multiple middlewares to an endpoint or service.
+It's common to chain multiple middlewares around an endpoint or service.

 ## Design &mdash; How is a Go kit microservice modeled?